Would You Rather Live in a Fascist Nation or Complete Anarchy?

 Ben, 25, market-stall owner: Well, I’ve always wanted to live in the kind of post-apocalyptic worlds you see in films when you're a kid, because you always see, you know, Kurt Russell, becoming king of the cage-fighters, or something, and I always thought I’d be pretty good at that.

-But an apocalypse means everyone has to die.
+But an apocalypse means everyone you know has to die.

 Apostolos, 19 (left) and Enas, 22, both students.

 Busy-ness wasn’t an option, I'm afraid.
 Did you hear the question?

 Enas: I think you have to be in between.

 A happy medium?
 That also wasn’t an option.